genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ```

 ## Update (or add) app.module.ts
-In `src/app` update your app module to declare the layout components, lazy load directive and add the custom elements schema (this enables your angular application to recognise web components).
+In **src/app**, update your app module to declare the layout components, the lazy load directive, and to add the custom elements schema.
+This enables your angular application to recognise web components.

 ```
 import { CUSTOM_ELEMENTS_SCHEMA, NgModule } from '@angular/core';